ezribg/encounter-builder-ui/README.md

 # Encounter Builer UI

+## TODO

+- Update MUI to 7.1.0 in order to use material icons (https://mui.com/material-ui/material-icons)
+    - Something in this update squashes the styling of the creature table

 ## Project Details

 This is a personal project that utilizes React to create a searchable table of DND 5e monster creatures.
 Monsters are currently pulled from D&D 5e API using the 2014 branch and GraphQL server (https://www.dnd5eapi.co/).